heyspacebuck/SMOL/Code examples/readme.md

 # Example AVR programs

 I'm working on this section!
-The programs are either buggy or absent altogether.
+The documentation is either flawed or absent altogether.

 ## 1. LED PWM pulse